 Specific products we recommend for hatchling heating:

 Gargoyle geckos prefer slightly lower humidity levels than crested geckos — roughly 50-70% on average.
 This can be well maintained with daily misting and a moisture-retentive substrate.
 Make sure to let it dry to 50% before misting again, as constant moisture encourages mold and mildew growth, subsequently making your gecko sick.

 Misting is also a reliable method of making sure your garg stays hydrated, as they rarely drink out of water dishes.
 (You should still provide a shallow gecko cup of fresh water anyway.)
 Depending on how well your terrarium holds humidity, I recommend misting heavily (up to 80-100%) in the evening and then again (lightly) in the morning.
 Your gecko will then drink the droplets off the terrarium walls and accessories.

 - PRO TIP: If you want to save yourself some hand cramps, get a pressure sprayer like this.
 I love mine!

 Do not use distilled, softened, or even filtered water for misting!
 Tap water (assuming that it’s safe for humans to drink) contains minerals vital to your gecko’s health.
 Yes, this means you’ll have to clean up water spots, but it’s worth it.
 Here’s why.

-- Already have hard water deposits?
+- PRO TIP: Already have hard water deposits?
 No problem!
 They come off easily when you scrub with a lemon juice-soaked cotton ball.